 Many VPNs now come with a wide range of pricing, now they’ve further complicated decision making by offering subscription period at great discounts.
 Some have high monthly charges billed monthly, but a much cheaper rate per month if billed annually, while some have lower monthly charges, but their annual bill remains almost the same.
 Newer VPN providers even offer affordable subscription plans for up to 5 years of service.

 NordVPN vs IPVanish Review

 In our comparison today, we looked into several important aspects listed below:

 - Servers and Network

 - Privacy and Security

 A VPN service is really as good as the number of servers available for users to connect to.
 All the best VPNs can afford to maintain a huge server and IP address park.
 This way the users can be evenly distributed among the servers to maintain speed and stability.

 As of today, NordVPN is packed with more than 5,600 servers while IPVanish is at 1,300.
-While NordVPN wins in this category by a huge margin, IPVanish is still one of the top VPNs in terms of number of servers.
+NordVPN wins in this category by a huge margin.
+That said, according to multiple reviews on IPVanish, it nonetheless is still one of the top VPNs in terms of number of servers.

 Number of Countries

 Another important aspect to take note of is the number of countries offered by the VPN service providers for their users to access the internet with.
 Generally, most VPN users prefer to hide their IP addresses, however, there is still a significant number of netizens that need an IP based in an “obscure” state such as in the case of accessing location restricted media content.